 The program in Central Bucks has a supervisor with the overall responsibility for administration of the program.
 At the building level, principals supervise with assistance from reading specialists.
-Reading Specialists collaborate with classroom teachers.
-They direct the efforts of the Title I Instructional Assistants and RtI teachers to meet the needs of students in the program.
+Reading specialists collaborate with classroom teachers.
+They direct the efforts of the Title I instructional assistants to meet the needs of students in the program.